Ekopalypse/EnhanceAnyLexer/README.md

 # EnhanceAnyLexer
-Notepad++ plugin that adds an additional foreground colouring option to existing lexers
+Notepad++ plugin that adds an additional foreground colouring option for your text content.
+This means that you can define regular expressions to highlight parts of text/code, in addition to what standard lexers, such as those for Python, C, Rust, UDL ... do.

 ***NOTE: An existing EnhanceAnyLexerConfig.ini is obsolete if you use version 0.5.
 This means that you must either rename the ini and let the plugin create a new one automatically